ABDULLAH GÜL UNIVERSITY

 - International concepts, topics, methods, case studies, etc.

-- Programmes designed to fulfil employers’ expectations and needs worldwide
+- Programmes designed to fulfill employers’ expectations and needs worldwide

 AGU: PIONEER AND AMBASSADOR OF THE NEW GENERATION UNIVERSITY MODEL